Artifact-Virtual/artifact_lab/README.md

-# ARTIFACT LAB (Virtual Lab)
+# ARTIFACT VIRTUAL LABORATORY

+> Quantum-simulated backend.
+Fully private, robustly secure, and dark by design—an advanced laboratory for accelerated research and development.

-A modular, real-time codebase analysis and visualization toolkit with Ollama LLM integration, featuring multiple visualization modes, advanced analytics, and an integrated web chat interface.
+A modular, real-time codebase analysis and visualization toolkit powered by Ollama LLM integration.
+Offers multi-mode visualization, deep analytics, and an integrated AMOLED-styled web chat interface.

----
+Built for extensibility, privacy, and high-performance insight into evolving codebases—ideal for teams and solo developers seeking actionable intelligence and seamless workflow integration.

 ## Features